vvaltchev/tfblib/README.md

 A "hello world" application
 -----------------------------

 Using `Tfblib` is extremely simple.
-Here below, there's an example about to initialize the library and draw a rectangle at the center of the screen.
+Here below, there's an example about how to initialize the library and draw a rectangle at the center of the screen.

 ```C
 #include <stdio.h>